 - Somatic OCD: A type of OCD where the focus is on some aspect of one’s body or health.
 Fixations could be on basic activities like breathing or blinking, or on more specific functions of the body like chewing or walking.

-- Pure-O OCD: While some experts contest whether this type of OCD exists, there are a subset of people who report that they only experience obsessions, without any form of mental or behavioral compulsions.
+- Pure-O OCD: While some experts contest whether this type of OCD exists, there are a subset of people who report that they only experience obsessions, without any form of behavioral compulsions (though some categorize this subtype as having mental compulsions).
 This is called pure-O OCD.
 Obsessions may take on a variety of themes, but follow the pattern of being intrusive, upsetting, and repetitive.

 What Causes OCD?

 There is no singular cause for OCD.
-A variety of genetic, cognitive, psychological, social and environmental factors likely play a role in determining the risk for developing this disorder.
+A variety of genetic, cognitive, psychological, social, and environmental factors likely play a role in determining the risk for developing OCD.
 Risk factors do not determine who will develop OCD, but they do increase the risk in susceptible individuals.

 Perinatal Risk Factors